r3zound/hassio-addons/letsencrypt/DOCS.md

 To obtain the ACME DNS API Key and Secret, follow the instructions here:
 <https://developer.godaddy.com/getstarted>

-**IMPORTANT**: GoDaddy limits DNS API access to customers with 10 or more domains and/or an active "Discount Domain Club �?Premier Membership" plan; the API will respond with a HTTP401 otherwise.
+**IMPORTANT**: GoDaddy limits DNS API access to customers with 10 or more domains and/or an active "Discount Domain Club – Premier Membership" plan; the API will respond with a HTTP401 otherwise.
 See the [Terms of Use](https://developer.godaddy.com/getstarted) for more information.

 </details>